xlnfinance/xln/wiki/5_consensus.md

 If we require all 4, a single failing node going offline would stop the consensus.
 If we require 2, a single Byzantine node can rely on some network partition and double-sign (create a fork) with 1 on the left and 2 on the right.
 Which means we must require at least 3 honest nodes to tolerate one malicious one.
 4 validators is absolute minimum that makes sense in Byzantine environment, anything less doesn't allow any malicious nodes.

 So on one hand we must not require too much to ensure liveness of the protocol.
 If we require 95%, 5% going offline would stop everything.
 On another hand if we require 51%, by compromising just 2% we can get a fork by sending two separate groups (49% and 49% respectively) two different blocks.
-That would require some network partition and state actor power, but that's doable.
+That would require some network partition, but that's doable.

 This is why we are choosing the middle requirement at 1/3- (the minus means less than) that ensures if 1/3- goes offline or tries to sign dubiously, the fork can't happen as long as the rest of the nodes 2/3+ are honest.
 1/3+ however can achieve that.
 The -/+ at the end denotes rounding logic that can be seen from JS snippet above.